 - Make-Ahead Cranberry Sauce

 If you’ve got some leftover yeast rolls, there are a couple of things you can do.
 First, you can store them in an air-tight container (gallon zip plastic bags) and enjoy them a few days later (they’re good for 3-4 days).
 Secondly, if you’d like to enjoy them much later – then freeze your dinner rolls.
 You can thaw them later and re-heat in a warm oven to your liking.
 They’re good, in the freezer, for up to six months.

 Tips For Working With Yeast

-You always want to make sure you’re working with fresh yeast.
+You always want to make sure you’re working with fresh yeast and you can tell if yeast is fresh.
 Buying the packets is a great way to ensure freshness, but check the expiration date too.
 If you have a jar of yeast, make sure to refrigerate it after opening.